richardwaters9049/cash-atm-2/README.md

 This is a simple cash machine application.
 The user is asked to enter their card number and pin.
-If their information matches then they can check their balance, as well as depositing and withdrawing.
+If their information matches, the user can then:

+  1. Check balance.
+  2. Withdraw.
+  3. Deposit.
+  4. Exit application.

 The list of users can be found starting on line 123.

 ### Built With